Yoshihiro Nanao

 Material: Earthenware

-After use, wash promptly with dish soap using a soft sponge, and dry thoroughly before storing to prevent mold.
+After use, wash with dish soap using a soft sponge, and dry thoroughly to prevent mold.

 Yoshihiro Nanao